Ann Bilansky: The trial

 As the funeral procession was leaving the Bilansky residence to bury Stanislaus at the cemetery, officials from the Ramsey County coroner's office arrived to conduct an inquest.
-A doctor examined the body and a coroner's jury was assembled to hear testimony from John Walker, a visiting neighbor named Lucinda Kilpatrick, and a housekeeper hired during Stanislaus’ illness named Roasa Scharf.
+A doctor examined the body and a coroner's jury was assembled to hear testimony from John Walker, a visiting neighbor named Lucinda Kilpatrick, and a housekeeper hired during Stanislaus’ illness named Rosa Scharf.
 The coroner's jury found that Stanislaus died of natural causes, but questioned why Ann had not called a doctor toward the end of his illness.
 Stanislaus was then buried on March 12, but that evening Kilpatrick changed her testimony to claim she saw Ann buying arsenic from a drugstore on February 28.
 Ann claimed the purchase was at Stanislaus’ urging, so they might kill rats in the cellar.
 After taking Kilpatrick's new testimony, Stanislaus’ body was exhumed for an examination and on March 13, Ann was arrested for the murder of her husband.

 A second coroner's jury convened to hear testimonies from Scharf and Kilpatrick, as well as from druggist W.H.
 Wolff and Dr. J.D.
 Goodrich.
 Wolff testified that a single crystal was found under a microscope that “resembled arsenic,” but Goodrich was skeptical that Stanislaus was poisoned.
 The jury concluded that Stanislaus died of arsenic poisoning, a grand jury indicted Ann for the murder of her husband and a trial date was set for May 23.

 The trial was conducted at the Ramsey County courthouse, and the prosecution, led by Isaac Heard, included three main arguments in their case against Ann: she had purchased arsenic and had the means to kill, she had inappropriate relations with Walker and therefore an affair gave her the motive for murder, and she had made comments that suggested she was contemplating murder.
 Kilpatrick was the state's principal witness, and Heard also relied heavily on Scharf's testimony, which stated that Ann made all of Stanislaus’ meals separately and washed his dishes and utensils separately.
 Scharf also testified that Bilansky did not treat Stanislaus as a husband ought to be treated.
 Both Kilpatrick and Scharf testified Ann was having an affair with Walker, which County Attorney Heard argued was the murder motive.
 After all of the witnesses had spoken, an all-male jury began deliberations on June 3, and they took less than six hours to return with a “guilty” verdict.
 Upon hearing the verdict, Ann reportedly showed no visible signs of emotion or distress.
 Ann's defense asked for a new trial, but did not receive one as the judge considered her already found guilty in the court.
 Bilansky's attorney went before the Minnesota Supreme Court to try and prevent judge from imposing the death penalty, but Justices declined to intervene.
 Ann briefly escaped from the County Jail on July 25.
-She hid near Lake Como and eventually made contact with Walker, but was recaptured in his company on August 1.
+She hid near Como Lake and eventually made contact with Walker, but was recaptured in his company on August 1.